microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/behind.png">

 <br>To summarize the synchronization method, the sensing algorithm basically estimates the rotor’s position and then calculates the difference between the stator (driving field) and the rotor (motor field).
 The result (in electrical degrees) represents how much the drive field is out of phase with the motor field.
 Based on this difference, the drive speed is updated to keep a constant phase shift between stator and rotor.
 The phase shift value can be configured by the user and it depends upon the load of the motor.
 If the phase shift is too small the torque might not be enough to keep the synchronization.
-If the phase shift is too big the synchronization is also lost.
+If the phase shift is too big, the synchronization is also lost.
 An optimal value is determined to have enough torque produced and an efficient power consumption.
 <br><img src="images/rotor_stator.png">

 <br> The motor's efficiency, from the power consumption point of view, can be increased by adjusting the phase advance angle or the “lead” angle.
 In order to have the best efficiency, the BEMF / HALL signals must be in phase with the current signals for each motor phase.
 Due to the motor’s inductance, the current signals lag the voltage BEMF/HALL signals, so phase advance is used for switching the driving sequence in advance.
 Because the voltage is switched in advance, the current has time to reach the maximum point until the signal from BEMF or HALL has a transition that marks a sector change.
 Phase advance angle is added in the speed adjusting algorithm and it is used when the difference between the stator field and the rotor field is calculated.
-Based on the difference the speed is increased or decreased to keep synchronization.
+Based on the difference, the speed is increased or decreased to keep synchronization.

 <br><img src="images/phase_advance.png"></br>